 From September 2013 we stopped admitting children under 2 years old.

-From January 2017 abc Children's Centre left Chapel Street and has joined the Flying Start Children's Centre venues across Luton.
+From January 2017 abc Children's Centre left Chapel Street and joined the Flying Start Children's Centre venues across Luton.